ibm-cloud-docs/hyper-protect-dbaas-for-postgresql/create-service-instance.md

 1. [Log in to your {{site.data.keyword.cloud_notm}} account](https://cloud.ibm.com/login){: external}.
 2. Click **Catalog** on the top menu bar to view the list of services that are available on the {{site.data.keyword.cloud_notm}}.
 3. Type `{{site.data.keyword.ihsdbaas_full}}` into the search field.
 Click the **{{site.data.keyword.ihsdbaas_postgresql_full}}** tile.
 4. Choose the free plan or the flexible plan.
 Enter the required values on the provisioning page.
-If you choose the flexible plan, select the initial allocation values of RAM, disk and vCPU.
+If you choose the flexible plan, select the initial allocation values of RAM, disk, and vCPU.
 To estimate your costs, click **Add to estimate** or **Estimate costs** and input your allocation values. **Tags** are optional and can be added after you create the service instance.
 5. Click **Create**.
 6. Refresh the **Resource List** page after several minutes.
 When the status of the service instance is **Active**, the instance is ready to use.